Color - Magenta - pink -red

 Storage - Cool Dark Place

 Applications - Fruits, yogurts, processed food, cosmetics.

-Carmine has been used as a colorant even in the ancient civilizations be it Egyptian or the Maya or the Inca.
+Carminic acid has been used as a colorant even in the ancient civilizations be it the Egyptian, or the Maya or the Inca.
 At one point the worth of this color was more than that of real gold.
 It is used as a food colorant, a dye and body colorant.
-Canary Islands and Peru are the major centers for the cultivation of the cochineal insects known as the best source of carmine.
+Canary Islands and Peru are the major centers for the cultivation of these carminic acid producing insects.

 Carminic acid is a glucosidal hydroxyanthrapurin derived from cochineal.
 The dried cochineal contains 17-24% carminic acid.
 It is subject to cautious extraction process in acidic, aqueous, alcoholic solution.
 It is then precipitated as carmine.
 The chemical designation of carminic acid is 7-beta-D-glucopyranosyl-9,10-dihydro-3,5,6,8-tetrahydroxy-1-methyl-9,10-dioxo- 2-anthracenecarboxylic acid.